HuemulSolutions/enola/docs/track_activity.md

 ![Basic Architecture](images/basic_architecture.jpg)

 Basic architecture with AI solution:
-- The User sends and Input.
+- The User sends an Input.
 - The Agent returns an Output.

 When using Enola-AI, you can add Track Activity, allowing you to track any interactions from the system and users.